The Road To The Isles

 Old Corrour Lodge, which is now named Corrour Old Lodge on Ordnance Survey maps, was once Scotland's highest shooting lodge.
 The railway that opened in 1894 led to its replacement by a more easily accessible lodge at the east end of Loch Ossian in 1897.
 It is reputed that the Old Lodge then became for a few years an isolation hospital*.
 No more isolated place can be imagined.
 The Youth Hostel at Loch Ossian is the former boathouse for the small ferry that took guests up to the new shooting lodge.

-* Newsflash December 2011 - A ScotWays member has been investigating the story that Corrour Old Lodge was once an isolation hospital, but has not managed to find a single piece of documentary evidence to back up the tale.
+* Newsflash (December 2011): A ScotWays member has been investigating the story that Corrour Old Lodge was once an isolation hospital, but has not managed to find a single piece of documentary evidence to back up the tale.
 The only tangible clue appears to be the memory of a wooden sign marked Hospital in the vicinity of the Scottish Rights of Way Society signpost at NN447578; a picture of this SRWS signpost appears in our photo gallery.
-Does anyone else also remember the wooden Hospital sign, perhaps even having a photograph of it?
+Does anyone else also remember the wooden Hospital sign, perhaps even have a photograph of it?
 If you have any information which can shed light on the intriguing mystery of Corrour Old Lodge, we would love to hear from you.
-Please contact the Heritage Paths project via firstname.lastname@example.org.
+Please contact the Heritage Paths project via email@example.com.
 Many thanks.